We no longer test video cameras. For more CHOICE recommendations, check out our top 50 product reviews.

 Which recording format?

 When it comes to recording formats, there are really only two options:

 - removable memory

 - internal flash memory.

-Tape is no longer an option and hard drives are becoming less common due to durability issues and the higher capacity and more affordable flash memory.
+Tape is no longer an option and hard drives are now rare due to durability issues and the higher capacity and more affordable flash memory.
 DVD media was used for a short time but turned out to be a dead end.